minhtran-q/kafka-knownledge/README.md

   <summary>Controller election</summary>
   <br/>

+  Each partition in Kafka has one leader and multiple followers.
+The leader handles all read and write requests for that partition.

   When the controller goes down,
   1. Zookeeper informs all the brokers that the controller failed.
   2. All the brokers will apply to be the controller.